IgnagaboAnalytics/Setiment_Ananlysis_ApacheSpark/README.md

 # Setiment Ananlysis on Apache Spark / Processing Layer
-In this repository I deployed a Sentiment Analysis based on the emojis obtained from the Twitter API ingested on Apache NiFi built, and using Hadoop as the storage layer.
-The Data processing and modelling was on Spark using different open APIs by simulating a Big Data Pipeline
+In this repository I deployed a Sentiment Analysis based on the emojis obtained from the Twitter API.

+1) Ingestion Layer - Apache Nifi.
+2) Storage Layer - Hadoop.
+3) The Data processing and modelling - Apache Spark using different APIs (Regex)